Carloco1980/Carloco1980/README.md

 ---

-## Featured Project
+## Featured Projects

+### Nexus Theme

+A lightweight WordPress framework designed around a plugin-first architecture, reusable components and long-term maintainability.

 ### OIID Explorer

-Interactive visualization plugin that transforms institutional JSON datasets into dashboards, charts and knowledge exploration interfaces.
+An interactive visualization plugin that transforms institutional JSON datasets into dashboards, charts and knowledge exploration interfaces.

+### OIID CSV to JSON

+A lightweight utility that automates the transformation of CSV datasets into structured JSON files for visualization projects.

 ---